 Griffiths, M. A. L. (2020).
 Threads of survival.
-(A dissertation submitted in partial fulfilment of the requirements of a Master of Fine Arts at Otago Polytechnic, Dunedin, New Zealand)
+(An abstract of a dissertation submitted in partial fulfilment of the requirements of a Master of Fine Arts at Otago Polytechnic, Dunedin, New Zealand)

 This dissertation comprises the written component of a research project undertaken by Megan Griffiths reflecting on chronic and unexpected health issues from her three-and-a-half-year struggle with pain associated with problems in her spine requiring decompression surgery.

 The topics investigate historic and contemporary literature and art relating to the four chapters in this dissertation: pain, medication, addiction and withdrawal.
 The dissertation reveals a pharmacopeia investigating these four issues that Griffiths personally experienced as reflected in her textiles practice resulting in a public exhibition including four works directly related to the four written chapters: Six Days of Pain, Scripted, Fool’s Gold and Under my Skin.